Notify me when new publications are added.

 This publication offers fertilizer suggestions for a variety of crops, including field, pasture and hay crops, tree fruit, small fruit, ornamental plants and vegetable crops.

-This chapter of the North Carolina Organic Grain Production Guide offers enterprise budgets for organic corn, wheat and soybeans.
+This chapter of the North Carolina Organic Commodities Production Guide offers information on marketing organic grains.

 This publication summarizes recommendations based on wheat variety tests conducted in North Carolina in 2013-14 and 2014-15.

 This publication discusses elevated nitrate levels in drought-stressed corn silage, which can result in harm to humans and livestock.

 This publication summarizes the findings of a three-year study that analyzed the effects of fungicides, bio controls, and Bt hybrids on reducing mycotoxins in corn.
 It reviews effectiveness, application rate, and yield for each control option.